Stay up to date

 - I relocated for one of my internships and I received a very well planned out lump sum relocation plan.
 The lump sum was explained to us in great detail and our reimbursement was really comprehensive.
 Our intern allowance included housing, round-trip airfare, reimbursement for our parents to stay for a weekend during move-in and move-out, and a breakfast/lunch/snack stipend.
 I felt very well taken care of and valued at the company.

 It's information like this that is so valuable as you move forward with your internship experience.
 In knowing what interns really found useful, you'll be able to refine your processes to include activities and experiences that are worth while.
 This makes the entire experience more productive for everyone involved.

 4.)
 The last (but most important) piece: Offboarding

-Like we said, interns are great opportunities for full-time hires at your company.
-You have already invested time, energy, and often times money into training them based on your company’s needs.
+Like we said, interns are great talent pools for full-time hires at your company.
+You've already invested time, energy, and money into training them based on your company’s needs.
 They most likely feel comfortable in your company’s working environment after having spent several months with you, so why not take the plunge and see what this relationship can really be?

 Now it’s time to test yourself.
 Did you truly provide that experience for them?

-To benefit your company, create an offboarding survey that each intern fills out on their last day.
+To do this, create an offboarding survey that each intern fills out on their last day.
 It will help you understand what your company does well and what can be improved for future internship programs.
-In doing this, you also give your interns an opportunity to voice their opinions which will undoubtedly make them feel valued at the end of months of hard work.
+This also gives your interns an opportunity to voice their opinions which will make them feel valued at the end of months of hard work.

 If you valued your intern, chances are you'll want to stay in touch when future employment opportunities come up.
 Your interns want that too!
-Setting up a system for keeping in touch is to both parties’ advantage.
+Setting up a system for keeping in touch is great for both parties.
 Ask them what the best way is to do so—this could be anything from a quarterly email exchange to a Facebook friendship.
 Who knows?
 This could be the beginning of a long working relationship!